 Students can access a number of complimentary, teen-appropriate career assessments that can serve as a base for their initial career inquiries.
 Websites managed by Career One Stop, My Majors, and the PA Career Zone offer online instruments that match individuals with careers that traditionally fit their personalities.
 Keep in mind that these assessments are not always perfect.
 They are further complicated because young adults’ brain and personality development is varied, often changes, and usually does not fully develop until well into their twenties (Mental Health Daily, 2018).
 Nonetheless, students should dedicate some of their early high school careers to determining possible majors and careers.
 Assessments, job shadowing, and industry-specific engagement are essential to aligning with a college that offers the best coursework and credentials in a specific field.

 Once you have established a list of possible areas of study, develop the initial college list and thoroughly research each institution

 There are a number of variables that play a role in selecting a possible college.
 In addition to curricula and majors, many families have preferences about the school’s location, size, dormitories, percentage of tenure-track professors, overall safety, and an abundance of other factors.
-Ranking these criteria is an important step, since most schools will not have everything your family desires; the available curricula and majors should be at the top of that list, ideally in congruence to earlier career assessment and job shadowing activities.
+Ranking these criteria is an important step, since most schools will not have everything families desire; the available curricula and majors should be at the top of that list, ideally in congruence to earlier career assessment and job shadowing activities.

-Complimentary websites, like Big Future (managed by The College Board), and private resources, like Naviance, allow you to plug in your criteria and find a list of every college that meets your objectives.
+Complimentary websites, like Big Future (managed by The College Board) and private resources, like Naviance, allow you to plug in your criteria and find a list of every college that meets your objectives.

 Improve your student profile